fdrHighSchool/mp2-work-LisaNg22/07-string-puzzles/README.md

     * It will return a number, representing the index of str when it first occurs.
 However if str is not found in the String it will return a number of -1.

   * `.equals(str)`
-    *It checks whether if the String insidethe parentheses is equal to the String being held in the variable.
+    * It checks whether if the String inside the parentheses is equal to the String being held in the variable.

 2. *In your own words*, discuss what the following `for` loop accomplishes for `String s`: